GearsProgress/Poke_Transporter_GB/README.md

 Please note that transfering Pokémon will only work with a Game Boy Color Link Cable.
 Game Boy Advance Link Cables will not work.

+*Due to Poké Transporter GB being built off of a niche intereaction between the GameBoy and Game Boy Advance, there is currently **no** emulator that supports it.
+The code is expected to run correctly, but there is no way to communicate between the GameBoy and Game Boy Advanced within an emulator context at this time.
+Please check back in the future for other options if you do not have the physcial hardware needed to run it!*

 ## Modifications to Transfered Pokémon

 Poké Transporter GB utilizes the Pokémon Community Conversion Standard for converting Pokémon from Generation 1 and 2 to Generation 3.
 You can view the documentation for the PCCS [here](https://github.com/GearsProgress/Pokemon-Community-Conversion-Standard)!